 Every river in the world contains gold.
 However, some rivers contain so little gold that one could pan and sieve for years and not find even one small flake.
-The amateur prospector will not be able to determine whether gold is contained within an...
+Learn where to pan and where not to pan.

 Finding gold in the wild is hard.
 Where to to pan for gold is of paramount importance.
 Whether placer gold deposits or hard rock gold, you need an edge.
 Here are some gold geological considerations.